DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Convergence Analysis

-\begin{theorem} For any $L$-smooth, convex local objective function at client $k$, the DFedReweighting Algorithm with a \textbf{dynamic} learning rate $\eta^t_k < 1$ at any learning round, ensures an upper bound on the squared distance between the model parameters $\mathbf{w}_k^{t+1}$ after $t+1$ learning rounds and the local optimum $\mathbf{w}_k^*$.
+Combining these bounds establishes the following convergence theorem. \begin{theorem} For any $L$-smooth, strongly convex local objective function at client $k$, \textbf{DFedReweighting} with a {dynamic} learning rate $\eta^t < 1$ satisfies the following recursive bound: